aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/custom-http.md

 #### Dialer.Timeout

-This setting represents the maximum amount of time a dial will wait for a connection to be created.
+This setting represents the maximum amount of time a dial waits for a connection to be created.

 Default is 30 seconds.